-The splints should be applied with the metacarpophalangeal joint at 50° of flexion and the interphalangeal joints flexed approximately 15° to 20°.
+The splints should be applied with the metacarpophalangeal joint at 50 degrees of flexion and the interphalangeal joints flexed approximately 15 to 20 degrees.

 Gutter splints are used for the treatment of phalanx and metacarpal fractures.
 Fractures of the ring and little finger are immobilized in an ulnar gutter splint.
-The MCP joint should be flexed 50–90 degrees and the PIP and DIP joints are extended.
+The MCP joint should be flexed 50 to 90 degrees, and the PIP and DIP joints are extended.
 Remember to place a piece of padding between the fourth and fifth digits.

 Radial gutter splints are used to treat fractures of the index and long fingers.
 A hole is cut out so that the thumb is free to move normally.
 Padding is placed between the second and third digits.
 The position of immobilization of the digits is the same as the ulnar gutter splint (Video A–3A).